dakk/f3l-lang/docs/function-and-constant.md

-# Globals: function and constant
+# Globals: function and defant

-In a yallo file, you can declare global function and constants that are available to all following contracts, constants and functions.
+In a yallo file, you can declare global function and defants that are available to all following contracts, defants and functions.

 ```csharp
 def a: nat = 12n;